Automating video editing in n8n

 - Whisper returns timestamps and a JSON transcript.
 Store that transcript in Notion or a temporary JSON node.

-3) Generating a Cut List with AI Models
+3) Generating a cut list with AI models

 - I use a mid-tier large model for this.
 The output is a JSON array of segments.
 Example element:

-{ “start”: 2.4, “end”: 10.2, “label”: “problem statement”, “length”: 8 } - Keep the prompt constrained.
-Ask for no more than one shot per segment unless the narration explicitly calls for b-roll swaps.
+- Keep the prompt tight.
+Ask for no more than one shot per segment unless the narration really needs b-roll swaps.

-4) Matching B-roll Clips to Timeline Segments
+4) Matching B-roll clips to timeline segments

-- Pass each cut-list segment to GPT-5 (or a similar instruction-tuned model).
+- Pass each cut-list segment to GPT-5, or a similar instruction-tuned model.
 Give it the segment label, the transcript text in that interval, and the Notion clip metadata.

 - Ask the model to return the best matching clip id, a suggested in/out time within the clip, and a confidence score.
 I ask for up to two alternates.

-- Example mapping: segment about “walking to a train” → clip_id 137, in: 0.5s, out: 4.8s.
+- Example mapping: a segment about "walking to a train" maps to clip_id 137, in: 0.5s, out: 4.8s.

-5) Exporting Clips to Final Cut Pro XML
+5) Exporting clips to Final Cut Pro XML

 - The final node is a code node that converts the assembled clip list into an .fcpxml file.
 The code maps clip ids to media references, sets the timeline start times, and writes handles for cross-dissolves if needed.